 How to make a grocery list

 Shopping for food is one of those things that we often do without thinking.
-We head to the store knowing we need a few things, but we leave with a cart load of stuff.
-This article on How to Make a Grocery List will give you the tools you need to create an efficient plan.
+We head to the store knowing we need only a few things, but we leave with a cartload of stuff and a very long receipt.
+This article on How to Make a Grocery List will give you the tools to create an efficient plan.

 Grocery shopping can be both tedious and time consuming, especially when you don’t have a plan ahead of time.
-Without organization, it’s easy to end up aimlessly wandering the store aisles, wondering if you are out of this or running low on that.
+When you shop without a plan, it’s easy to end up aimlessly wandering the store aisles, wondering if you are out of this or running low on that.

 Usually, trips like this end up costing us more money than we planned to spend.
-Our goal is to help stop those impulse purchases and transform your weekly shopping trips into an efficient task needed to run an efficient home.
+Our goal is to help stop those impulse purchases and transform your weekly shopping trips into an efficient task needed to run a simplified home.

 What is an Effective Grocery List?

-An effective grocery list should be simple, organized, and comprehensive.
-You want to make sure your list is concise enough that you can quickly find what you need in the store without being tempted by impulse purchases.
+An effective grocery list should be simple, organized, and easy to follow in a store.
+You want to make sure your list is efficient so you can quickly find what you need in the store without being tempted by impulse purchases.

-Additionally, having a list with things listed in the order you may find them in the store will save you loads of time shopping.
-The key is to plan ahead so that your shopping trip is as efficient and stress-free as possible.
+Having a list with the things you need to buy listed in the order you may find them in the store will save you loads of time shopping.
+The trick is to create a list-making routine that will turn planning ahead into a simple task that takes just a few minutes to get done.

 The Benefits of an Effective Grocery List